 Walt Haines spent the last twenty years of his life in Los Angeles.
 After closing down the musical spoon manufacturing business, Walt retired and lived happily with his third wife, Mary.

 In 1994 a new owners group of the Fiddler’s Inn remodelled the tavern, keeping the basic “cabin” shape and reusing the interior wood paneling.
-After remodelling the Fiddler’s Inn reopened as a no smoking venue with fresh-cooked food and guest musical performances.
+The Fiddler’s Inn reopened as a no smoking venue with fresh-cooked food, craft beers and guest musical performances.
 Fiddler’s Inn is today a great neighborhood gathering spot in Wedgwood.

-Fiddlers Inn gets a shout-out: The August 2014 edition of City Arts magazine has a wonderful article by Jonathan Zwickel which captures the easy-going ambiance of the Fiddler’s Inn.
+Fiddlers Inn gets a shout-out: The August 2014 edition of City Arts magazine has a delightful article by Jonathan Zwickel which captures the easy-going ambiance of the Fiddler’s Inn.